cwithmichael/what-can-u-eat/README.md

 1. Add data validation with something like Malli
 2. Allow the user to select ranges themselves for the nurition limits
-3. All the user to select a food item from a list of options as they type
+3. Allow the user to select a food item from a list of options as they type
 4. More tests
 5. Improve the UI